sabaiitj/Ames-Housing-Data/saba.md

 Does the student interpret the results of their model for purposes of inference? 	|	0	|	No.
 Is domain knowledge demonstrated when interpreting results? 	|	2	|	Implicit understanding show by handling and noting of overfitting issues.
 Does the student provide appropriate interpretation with regards to descriptive and inferential statistics?	|	3	|	Yes.
-**Conclusion and Recommendations**	|	**0**	|
+**Conclusion and Recommendations**	|	**1**	|
 Does the student provide appropriate context to connect individual steps back to the overall project?	|	3	|	Yes.
- Is it clear how the final recommendations were reached? 	|	0	|	No recommendations given.
+ Is it clear how the final recommendations were reached? 	|	2	|	Yes.
-Are the conclusions/recommendations clearly stated? 	|	0	|	No conclusions given.
+Are the conclusions/recommendations clearly stated? 	|	2	|	Yes.
-Does the conclusion answer the original problem statement? 	|	0	|	No.
+Does the conclusion answer the original problem statement? 	|	1	|	Yes.
+Problem statement was a bit vague but you did create a model to predict house prices.
-Does the student address how findings of this research can be applied for the benefit of stakeholders? 	|	0	|	No.
+Does the student address how findings of this research can be applied for the benefit of stakeholders? 	|	0	|	Your conclusions focused mainly on the limitations of your data.
+While it is important to be aware of and transparent with the limitations of your models you should also try to include a section on how your model could be useful despite those limitations.
-Are future steps to move the project forward identified?	|	0	|	No.
+Are future steps to move the project forward identified?	|	1	|	Try to be specific about what the next steps you would like to take with the project are.
 **Project Organization**	|	**2**	|
 Are modules imported correctly (using appropriate aliases)? 	|	3	|	Yes.
 Are data imported/saved using relative paths? 	|	3	|	Yes.